bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 #### Conduct interviews and meetings

-Conducting interviews and meetings is essential for gathering information, aligning on objectives, and maintaining open communication.
+Conducting interviews and meetings is useful for gathering information, aligning on objectives, and maintaining open communication.

 - **Stakeholder interviews:** Hold individual or group discussions with stakeholders to gather their perspectives and expectations.
 Maintain regular meetings to ensure ongoing alignment and address any issues promptly.
 Use structured interview guides to ensure comprehensive coverage of key topics.
 - **Team meetings:** Schedule regular team meetings to discuss progress, challenges, and next steps.
 Use these meetings to foster collaboration and address any issues as they arise.

-Tips and techniques:

-- **Meeting agendas:** Always have a clear agenda for meetings and share it in advance.
-This helps keep meetings focused and ensures that all necessary topics are covered.

 Questions to reflect:

 - How do you prepare for stakeholder interviews to ensure you gather the necessary information?
 What questions do you typically ask?
 - How do you handle situations where meetings are not productive or fail to address key issues?
-Provide an example and explain your approach.

 #### Review and analyze documents